DoubleMalt/doublemalt.net/content/secure-mails-for-the-masses.md

 ### Automatically Sign And Encrypt

-When we arrived we only have some technical obstacles to master.
-But these are the easiest part.
-The encrypting and signing of the written email can now be done by our PGP aware email client.
-Secure email FTW!
+At this point all that is left for us to remove from the user's workflow is the encrypting and signing of the message.
+As we established in the above, the user will need a mail client that uses PGP by default.
+If all the other additional steps are automated the mail client should be in possession of everything it needs: The private key of the sender to sign the message and the public key of the recipient to encrypt it.
+Doing this can be triggered by the user hitting the send button Secure email FTW!

 ## Conclusion: Magic Is A Lot Of Work